HPlan 2026:

 Important Dates

-• Abstract Submission: tba
+• Abstract Submission: Thursday, 30 April

-• Author Notification: tba
+• Author Notification: Monday, 1 June

 • Camera-Ready, first online version: tba (approx. 2 weeks before ICAPS)